 STUDENT OPINION SURVEY (SOS): A SUNY-specific survey administered in conjunction with ACT (American College Testing program) that measures student attitudes and opinions on significant aspects of the collegiate experiences (e.g. academic, student life, facilities, services).
 Typically administered every three years during the spring semester.
-As of August 2012, state-operated institutions have one version of this survey and community colleges have another.
+The current administration is 4-year schools one year, 2-year schools the next year, and then an off-year.

-STUDENT RIGHT-TO-KNOW (S-R-T-K): Also known as the "Student Right-to-Know and Campus Security Act" (P.L.
+STUDENT RIGHT-TO-KNOW: Also known as the "Student Right-to-Know and Campus Security Act" (P.L.
 101-542), which was passed by Congress November 9, 1990.
 Title I, Section 103, requires institutions eligible for Title IV funding to calculate completion or graduation rates of certificate- or degree-seeking, full-time students entering that institution, and to disclose these rates to all students and prospective students.
 Further, Section 104 requires each institution that participates in any Title IV program and is attended by students receiving athletically-related student aid to submit a report to the Secretary of Education annually.
 This report is to contain, among other things, graduation/completion rates of all students as well as students receiving athletically-related student aid by race/ethnicity and gender and by sport, and the average completion or graduation rate for the four most recent years.
 These data are also required to be disclosed to parents, coaches, and potential student athletes when the institution offers athletically-related student aid.
 The Graduation Rates component of IPEDS was developed specifically to help institutions respond to these requirements.